-Scientist and engineers at the NOC are continuously working on the development of new and innovative technologies to aid in the advancement of scientific research undertaken in the most extreme environmental conditions.
-With a wealth of experience and over 20 years of technology development history, the NOC is leading the way in the advancement of marine technologies.
+Scientists and engineers at the NOC are continuously working on the development of new and innovative technologies to aid in the advancement of scientific research undertaken in the most extreme environments.
+With a wealth of experience and over 20 years of design and development history, the NOC is leading the way in the advancement of marine technologies.

 A great amount of care and time is spent creating designs, prototyping, developing and testing new vehicles and sensors that will be able to endure oceanic conditions.